 This demonstrates that there is a clear shift away from the traditional labels to a more modern style.
 This is particularly enticing to wine drinkers who are not knowledgeable on wines.
 An Old World Label would put them off while these new style of labels seem more exciting and worth spending money on.

 The new type of labels are clearly for a new type of young drinker who want something different.
 This type of customer is often sort after by a range of companies.
 Online gaming specialists Betfair uses the culture of fun and social engagement in their slot game ‘A Night Out’.
 Like the new types of wine labels, they want to capture a new and exciting lifestyle that draws in different potential demographics to widen appeal and potential consumer reach.
+Other new labels include fold out or expanded content labels when placement space is limited and more information is required.

 Labels are often the unsung heroes of companies and in the wine industry it is clear that they are having a big effect on spending habits.
 Wine labels are famous for containing a lot of information in a small space.
 That information is still valid and clearly affects costumer's choices.
 However, there is also a shift to a new kind of label that entices customers not only with information but by moving away from tradition.